Prequel to Fate/stay night.

 and amazing action, having a strong set of characters, that are either likable or relatable to an extent can, has, and

-of fully grown adults that weren't associated with a local high school as we are so used to seeing in many an anime.
+cast of fully grown adults that weren't associated with a local high school as we are so used to seeing in many an

 Still as good as the story and its characters are, I cannot give them full points and this is ultimately because of its

-can be anti-climatic and predictable.
-To those who haven't and plan on watching Fate/Stay Night after Fate/Zero, be
+ending can be anti-climatic and predictable.
+To those who haven't and plan on watching Fate/Stay Night after

-prepared to be disappointed because as I previously said, Fate/Stay Night is nowhere near on the same level as
+Fate/Zero, be prepared to be disappointed because as I previously said, Fate/Stay Night is nowhere near on the same

-show to better understand the nature of the Holly Grail war.
-Also be prepared for an informational first few episodes
+this show to better understand the nature of the Holly Grail war.
+Also be prepared for an informational first few

 Rating: 8